By: Mike Buckner

 Most people think of specialized loans and wonder what kind of pit they are being lured into if they sign on the dotted line.
 The fact is that VA loans were set in place 70 years ago as men and women were coming home from the Second World War in need of places to live and start or build their families; places to rebuild their lives following the end of their time in service, sometimes with disabilities to adjust to.

 When they did so, the government aimed to make this process as easy as possible.
-There are no hidden strings or pitfalls to be concerned about.
+There are no hidden strings or pitfalls to be concerned about when considering a VA Loan.
 Getting a mortgage is a simple and transparent arrangement, one which looks much like a regular civilian loan.
 There are very few stipulations except regarding price, although the prices established by the government are realistic.
 Consumers do not have to watch out for hidden fees or penalties except those associated with a conventional mortgage and laid out in the mortgage contract.
 Interest rates are no higher with a VA loan either.

 A veteran can buy just about any type of dwelling including a modular home with land attached (if it is over a particular size) or a condominium.
 The borrower does not have to be married or have a family to buy a house so long as he plans to live there.